Share this

 How can you use social listening for better audience segmentation?

-This article is your official guide.
 We’ll show you how to use social listening to create these 4 real-life audience segments:

 1. Brand Advocates

-2. Product-Focused audience segments
+2. Product-Focused Audience Segments

-3. Topic-Focused audience segments
+3. Topic-Focused Audience Segments

 4. Generational Audience Segments